 Every business needs the ability to collect payments.
 In the non-emergency medical transportation industry, you will generally deal with two types of payments: those that come from the patients (or the people who manage their finances) and those that come from the government.
 In some instances, it may make sense for you to install a device that enables you to collect credit card payments in your vehicle, similar to what many taxis have.
 In other instances, it might not.

 Keep in mind that you may have to wait a while before collecting the second type of payments.
 If you run into cash flow problems while waiting for checks to come in, you can use an invoice financing service like Fundbox to advance payments on outstanding invoices.

-Hire employees as your business grows
+6. Hire employees as your business grows

 To ensure your patients get the quality of service they’re looking for, do your best to hire the best and brightest experienced workers you can find.
-Assuming you’re the CEO, you’ll need to hire nurses, doctors, home health caregivers, drivers, and an office manager.
+Assuming you’re the CEO, you’ll need to hire drivers and an office manager.

-Stay on top of changing laws
+7. Stay on top of changing laws

 At the time of this writing, the ACA is the law of the land.
 To ensure your company never runs afoul of the law, it is imperative that you stay informed about any new regulations coming down the pike that may affect your business.
 You will also want to stay abreast of potential changes to tax laws that impact your company.

 Not only can starting a medical transportation company generate a lot of revenue and create a lot of jobs, you’ll also be providing a critical service to a number of elderly and disabled patients—helping them and their loved ones enjoy a better quality of life.
 In many ways, it’s the best of both worlds.